 In order to understand consumer emotions, you can use a variety of different technologies.
 In one recent project, a company claimed to have developed shampoo and hair serum (PIVOINE range, KLORANE) that would have superior relaxing effects.
 However, they wanted (and according to EU law, needed) proof!

 Using the Noldus toolkit (which has behavioral metrics along with physiological measurements such as blood pressure, electro-dermal activity, and heart rate) together with the customer, we found out that the relaxing shampoo and serum both had physiological and behavioral effects that pointed to relaxation.
 The serum had an impact on blood pressure and heart rate, and the shampoo had an impact on EDA and heartbeat intervals.

-The relaxing shampoo and serum have been on the market since April this year, with a claim backed up by scientific data.
+The relaxing shampoo and serum have been on the market since April 2017, with a claim backed up by scientific data.

 Another way to assess emotions would be to look at the face.
 Researchers from Mississippi State University and Virginia Tech, USA explain that the food industry is looking to use implicit measurements to differentiate acceptability of products in the marketplace, and that automated facial expression analysis is a prospective analysis for product acceptability.

 They invited 65 participants to their study and recorded their facial expressions during the experiment.
 These videos were analyzed frame-by-frame using FaceReader software batch analysis.
 In this experiment, bitter drinks (distilled water with caffeine) were used to determine and validate automatic facial expression analysis.